 Note: You should take the Math Placement Test and Chemistry Placement Exams as soon as possible to receive appropriate summer course recommendations.
 Information about the placement tests can be found here.

 One great course option to consider when speaking with your advisor is USC 100: Transition to a Diverse Community.
-This course is aimed specifically towards assisting students prepare for life on campus, including the development of personal and academic skills needed for success as a NC State student.
+This one-credit hour course is aimed specifically towards assisting students prepare for life on campus, including the development of personal and academic skills needed for success as a NC State student.

 Note for International Students: Upon acceptance to Summer Start, international students will be enrolled in courses to help facilitate the transition to the American higher education system.
 International students will take their required English course as well as an additional course recommended by their college.

 A unique aspect of Summer Start is the opportunity to get to know the campus and local community through a variety of co-curricular programs.
 These programs offers students a small and supportive community to make crucial relationships with faculty, staff, and fellow new students while gaining a head start on building your support network with people who have a special interest in helping you succeed.

 Through partnerships with campus offices, you will have various workshops, programs, and events at your fingertips to learn more about your academic and personal interests.
 With programs happening seven-days a week throughout the five-week program, there is always something to do!

 As a part of Summer Start, you have access to a Summer Start Mentor (your own personal guide in ensuring a smooth transition), Residence Advisers (RAs), and Graduate Assistants (GAs) who are available 24-hours a day to assist new students as they find their way on NC State’s campus.
 The residential experience provides you with a supportive environment that encourages a sense of community to promote studying, engagement, and well-being.